relksorg/relksorg.github.io/index.md

 ---

 Relks.org serves as a personal catalog for my FPGA projects and learning resources.
 I've experimented with creating numerous websites in the past, many of which I never brought forward to the public eye.
 At this point, I've easily created a dozen or so websites.
 None of them really sat right with me; I was never a huge fan of writing out massive explanatory excerpts.
 I just wanted a simple website with code, schematics, and brief lightweight descriptions in the form of bullet points.
 This website is not tutorial-focused, but feel free to use things you find here in your own endeavors.

+*Not all of my projects have been added here*
+*It will be done once school calms down.*

 ---